-The Henry B. Tippie College of Business is composed of six academic departments: accounting, economics, finance, management and organizations, management sciences, and marketing.
+The Tippie College of Business is composed of six academic departments: accounting, business analytics, economics, finance, management and entrepreneurship, and marketing.

 The college's undergraduate and graduate programs are accredited by AACSB International—the Association to Advance Collegiate Schools of Business.

-Research, executive development, and education activities are supported by these centers and institutes: Emmett J. Vaughan Institute of Risk Management and Insurance, Entrepreneurial Management Institute, Hawkinson Institute of Business Finance, Institute for International Business, Iowa Electronic Markets Institute, John Pappajohn Entrepreneurial Center, Judith R. Frank Business Communication Center, Marketing Institute, RSM Institute of Accounting Education and Research, Pomerantz Career Center, Small Business Development Center, and Tippie Business Solutions Center.
+Research, executive development, and education activities are supported by these centers and institutes: America's Small Business Development Center, Emmett J. Vaughan Institute of Risk Management and Insurance, Frank Business Communication Center, Hawkinson Institute of Business Finance, Institute for International Business, Iowa Electronic Markets Institute, John Pappajohn Entrepreneurial Center, Marketing Institute, Pomerantz Career Center, RSM Institute of Accounting Education and Research, the Tippie Analytics Cooperative, and Tippie Undergraduate Career Services.

 Integrity and honesty are essential to success in all facets of life.
-The purpose of the Tippie College Undergraduate Honor Code and the Tippie MBA Honor Code is to promote honorable and ethical behavior.
+The purpose of the undergraduate Tippie Honor Code and the MBA and Master's Honor Code is to promote honorable and ethical behavior.
 Students admitted to the college or enrolled in courses offered by the college are required to uphold the honor code.

 Facilities and Resources

-The Henry B. Tippie College of Business is located in the John Pappajohn Business Building, at the heart of the campus.
-The Pappajohn Business Building contains seminar and conference rooms, a computer laboratory, two auditoriums, two computer classrooms, a behavioral laboratory, a restaurant (Pat's Diner), the Marvin A. Pomerantz Business Library, and a variety of classroom facilities.
+The Tippie College of Business is located in the John Pappajohn Business Building, at the heart of the campus.
+The Pappajohn Business Building contains seminar and conference rooms, a computer laboratory, two auditoriums, two computer classrooms, a behavioral laboratory, a restaurant (Pat's Diner), a café and study space called Biz Hub, the Marvin A. Pomerantz Business Library, and a variety of classroom facilities.

 Undergraduate Programs of Study

-The Tippie College of Business offers five graduate degree programs: the Master of Accountancy (M.Ac.), the Master of Business Administration (M.B.A.), the Master of Science in business analytics, the Doctor of Philosophy (Ph.D.) in business administration, and the Doctor of Philosophy in economics.
-For information about the M.Ac. and the Ph.D. in economics, see Accounting and Economics in the Catalog.
+The Tippie College of Business offers several graduate and professional degree programs: the Master of Accountancy (MAc), the Master of Business Administration (MBA), the Master of Science in business analytics, the Master of Science in finance, the Doctor of Philosophy in business administration, and the Doctor of Philosophy in economics.
+The MA in business administration is a terminal degree; students are admitted into the PhD in business administration degree program.
+For information about the MAc and the PhD in economics, see Master of Accountancy and PhD in economics in the catalog.

-For a description of the Ph.D. in business administration, see Doctor of Philosophy in the Catalog.
-The Ph.D. is an interdepartmental degree; programs leading to the degree are offered by the Departments of Accounting, Finance, Management and Organizations, Management Sciences, and Marketing.
+For a description of the PhD in business administration, see PhD in business administration in the catalog.
+The PhD is an interdepartmental degree; programs leading to the degree are offered by the departments of Accounting, Business Analytics, Finance, Management and Entrepreneurship, and Marketing.

-CIMBA Italy offers semester and summer study abroad programs for undergraduate and graduate students in Paderno del Grappa, Italy, northwest of Venice.
+CIMBA Italy offers semester and summer study abroad programs for undergraduate and graduate students in Paderno del Grappa, an hour northwest of Venice.
 Students who attend the programs come from a variety of public and private universities worldwide.

 At CIMBA, students immerse themselves in a wide range of rigorous courses, including innovative leadership and development programming, while living amidst the Venetian countryside in one of the most popular travel and study destinations in the world.
 Business and cultural immersions begin for students the minute they arrive on campus.
-All courses are taught by English-speaking professors from top universities throughout the United States and Europe.
+All courses are taught in English by professors from top universities throughout the United States and Europe.
+CIMBA programs offer unparalleled amounts of travel time for students to explore Italy and beyond, as well as cultural exploration opportunities.
 For more information, see the CIMBA Italy website.